Sepak takraw: Predecessors

 A ballgame called "Keeping the ball aloft", Banda, 1601.
 The ball is made of twisted branches.

 Sepak Takraw may have been introduced to Southeast Asia by the Chinese, who were inspired by the traditional game Cuju, an ancient military exercise where soldiers play to keep a leather ball filled with feathers airborne by kicking it back and forth between two or more people.
 As the game evolved, the feather-stuffed ball was replaced by an air-filled ball with a two-layered hull.
-Cuju is also considered by the International Football Association (FIFA) as the origin of football as a sport.

 In Myanmar, Sepak Takraw is known as "chinlone".
 Chinlone has played a prominent role in Myanmar for about 1,500 years.
 Its style is performance-based because it was first created as a demonstrative activity to entertain Burmese royalty.
 Chinlone is heavily influenced by traditional Burmese martial arts and dance.

 In Malaysia, the first recorded instance of Sepak Takraw, with balls made of woven strips of rattan, was in the Malacca Sultanate (present-day Malaysia) in the 15th century, according to an ancient Malay manuscript, "Sejarah Melayu" (Malay Annals).
 The Malay Annals described an incident involving Raja Muhammad, a son of Sultan Mansur Shah, who was accidentally hit with a rattan ball by Tun Besar, the son of Bendahara Tun Perak, in a Sepak Raga game.
 The ball hit Raja Muhammad's headgear and knocked it to the ground.
 Angered, Raja Muhammad immediately stabbed and killed Tun Besar, leading some of Tun Besar's kinsmen to want to kill Raja Muhammad in retaliation.
 However, Bendahara Tun Perak managed to restrain them from an act of treason by saying that he would no longer accept Raja Muhammad as the Sultan's heir.
 Sultan Mansur Shah ordered his son out of Malacca and had him installed as the ruler of neighbouring Pahang.